1 out of 4 people in the US is living with some form of disability.

 While website usability focuses on the general user experience which covers all users (those with disabilities and those without), accessibility is specifically focused on meeting UX standards that make websites into an environment where people with low vision, hard of hearing or those who have motor disabilities can make the most of.

 Technologies and tools that aid the perception, understanding, navigation and interaction of a user with a disability on-site are important considerations in today’s inclusive digital environment.
-It is a critical element of user experience that should be a built-in on every web design and development process.
+It is a critical element of user experience that should be a built-in on every web design and website developers' process.

 The Main Principles of Web Accessibility